Digital I.D. Program In Colorado Speeds Up In Broomfield: 'It's Another Tool'

 The issue moving forward will be more adoption from Colorado citizens and businesses alike.

 As of now, it can’t be used to board a flight, and it will take years for most law enforcement agencies to accept it.
-The state says nearly 100,000 people have signed up for accounts through the app.MORE: Nonprofit Aims To Boost Denver's Revenue By Tackling Declining Parking Numbers
+The state says nearly 100,000 people have signed up for accounts through the app.MORE: Firefighters Rescue Dog After Early Morning Boulder House Fire

 “We’re hoping a lot of people will download this,” LaFluer said.